Sailboat Charging Systems

 This page is dedicated to off-grid sailboat electrical charging systems.
 This page is under construction.

 First some notes about safety: American Mainsail, LLC and its authors are not licensed marine electricians.
 Marine electrical projects can carry risk of electric shock or fire.
 Consult and always follow manufacturer’s manuals and instructions.
 Consult a qualified marine electrician before undertaking a marine electrical project.
-Many qualified marine electricians are available that can offer their expertise while you design and build your system, some are even available to offer advice over Facetime/Skype/the phone.
+The Many qualified marine electricians are available that can offer their expertise while you design and build your system, some are even available to offer advice over Facetime/Skype/the phone.
 The purpose of this article is to get you pointed in the right direction and asking the right questions when thinking about your marine electrical system.
 It reflects advice based on the author’s experience.
-This article is not a comprehensive set of instructions on how to wire your specific system.
+This article is not a comprehensive set of instructions on how to wire your specific system and does not represent the advice of a qualified, marine electrician.

 General Resources